 Depending on the hospital where you are having your surgery, the order of events may be different, and some advice that we list may not apply.

-- Time to arrive—Your nurse or someone from your doctor’s office will tell you what time to arrive at the hospital.
+- Time to arrive—A few days before your surgery, the hospital or surgicenter will tell you what time to arrive at the hospital.
 Usually this is 1-2 hours before the procedure.
 Both you and your parent(s) or guardian(s) will need to sign a consent form (a document that gives the doctor permission to do the surgery and for anesthesia).
 Sometimes the consent forms are done before the day of your surgery.

 - ID Bracelet—When you check into the hospital, you will be given a bracelet that will have your name and your hospital identification number printed on it.